 In the fall of 2014, Adèle Hurley, Director of the Program on Water Issues at the Munk School of Global Affairs, University of Toronto, was elected by the Royal Society of Canada as a Specially Elected Fellow.
 Election to the academies of the Royal Society of Canada is the highest honour a scholar can achieve in the Arts, Humanities and Sciences.

-In December of 2014, Ms. Hurley was also appointed a member of the Order of Canada, “for her commitment to the conservation and the protection of Canada’s natural resources”.
+In December of 2014, Ms. Hurley was also appointed a member of the Order of Canada, “for her commitment to exposing how bottled water hurts the environment, the conservation and the protection of Canada’s natural resources”.